charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 #### Setting up your first react project
 - go into the folder where projects are and:
-- `npm create vite@latest Project-Name-React -- --template react`
+- `npm create vite@laest Project-Name-React -- --template react`
 - then CD into the project folder and run `npm install` and that is literally it. super easy.
 - hit `npm run dev` to launch the local site by clicking on the link in the terminal
 ##### adding your react project to your github repo